javelit/docs/content/get-started/installation/_index.md

 ---
-title: Install Jeamlit
+title: Install Javelit
 slug: /get-started/installation
 ---

-# Install Jeamlit
+# Install Javelit

-There are 2 main ways to install and run Jeamlit:
+There are 2 main ways to install and run Javelit:
 - as a [standalone CLI and app runner](#standalone-cli-and-app-runner)
 - [embedded in an existing Java project](#embedded-server)